drevops/ci-runner/README.md

 - [Bats](https://github.com/bats-core/bats-core) - Bash Automated Testing System (2018)

-## Maintenance
+## Maintenance and releasing

-This image is built and pushed manually to DockerHub once parent image is updated.
+This image is built by DockerHub when release is published on GitHub via an automated build.

-See the [CI configuration](.circleci/config.yml) for running tests locally.

-### Releasing

-        docker build -t drevops/ci-builder:latest
-        docker push docker.io/drevops/ci-builder